KrauseFx/krausefx.com/data.md

 <h1>My whole life in a single database</h1>

-As part of the [FxLifeSheet project](https://github.com/KrauseFx/FxLifeSheet) I've created back in 2019, I started collecting all kinds of metrics about my life.
+As part of the [FxLifeSheet project](https://github.com/KrauseFx/FxLifeSheet), I created back in 2019, I started collecting all kinds of metrics about my life.
-Every single day for the last 2.5 years I've tracked over 100 different data types, ranging from fitness, nutrition, to social life, computer usage and weather.
+Every single day for the last 2.5 years I tracked over 100 different data types - ranging from fitness & nutrition to social life, computer usage and weather.

 Currently, I have <b><span id="data-points" class="highlighed">~380,000</span> data points</b>, with the biggest data sources being: